rageworx/librawprocessor/README.md

 # librawprocessor #
-* A library for 16bit gray scaled medical RAW image processor in GCC for any different system.
+* A library for 16bit gray scaled medical RAW image processor in GCC-5 & 6 for any different systems.
-* This library is designed for GCC(MinGW) with FLTK 1.3.3 or 1.3.4. but any other platform should have no problem to use it.
+* This library is designed for GCC(MinGW) with FLTK 1.3.3 or 1.3.4. but any other platform should have no problem to use it for 32 and 64bit platforms include Windows, Linux and Mac OS X.
 * Reading 12 to 16bit gray scaled RAW image and make its threshold cut-off image into 8bit another RAW image.

 ### This library supports these functions. ###